-- If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for-Service Medicare (Original Medicare)
+- If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services - If you obtain the covered services from an out-ofnetwork provider, you pay the cost sharing under Feefor-Service Medicare (Original Medicare)

-For services that are covered by VIVA MEDICARE Classic but are not covered by Medicare Part A or B: VIVA MEDICARE Classic will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost-sharing amount for these services.
+For services that are covered by VIVA MEDICARE Me but are not covered by Medicare Part A or B: VIVA MEDICARE Me will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost sharing amount for these services.

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not VIVA MEDICARE Classic.

-Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).

 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

+i Immunizations

-There is no coinsurance, copayment or deductible for the one-time hospice consultation service.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary.
-Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. Requires prior authorization (approval in advance) to be covered.
-Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
+Covered Medicare Part B services include:

+- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary.

+There is no coinsurance. copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

+- Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B. Requires prior authorization (approval in advance) to be covered. - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules.
 Requires prior authorization (approval in advance) to be covered.

 We also cover some vaccines under our Part D prescription drug benefit.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.